 Human trafficking and modern slavery are sadly prevalent in Devon and Cornwall.
 Devon and Cornwall Police are committed to tackling this, working with other organisations to bring perpetrators to justice, and ensure victims can access the best possible care and support’.
 Detective Superintendent Colwell

-Detective Chief Inspector Ben Deer (D&C Police)
+Detective Chief Inspector Tom Holmes (D&C Police) - Devon & Torbay

 Please contact the ASP Coordinator using the contact form.